 Before joining the foundation, Larry served from 2004 to 2012 as Richard E. Lang Professor of Law and Dean of Stanford Law School.
 During his tenure, he spearheaded significant educational reforms, pioneering a new model of multidisciplinary legal studies while enlarging the clinical education program and incorporating a public service ethos.
 His teaching and scholarly interests include American legal history, constitutional law, federalism, separation of powers, the federal courts, conflict of laws, and civil procedure.

-Larry is a fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society and the American Law Institute.
-He serves as a director on the boards of a number of nonprofit organizations, including the National Constitution Center, Independent Sector and the ClimateWorks Foundation.
+Larry is dean emeritus of Stanford Law School, a fellow of the American Academy of Arts and Sciences, and a member of the American Philosophical Society.
+He serves as board chair of iCivics and as a director on the boards of a number of nonprofit organizations, including the Silicon Valley Community Foundation and the ClimateWorks Foundation.

 Larry received an A.B. in Psychology and Religious Studies from Brown University, graduating magna cum laude in 1980, and a J.D. from the University of Chicago Law School, magna cum laude, in 1984.
 He is the author of numerous articles and books, including “The People Themselves: Popular Constitutionalism and Judicial Review.”